SignalA/Algorithms/README.md

-# The journal to the data structure and algorithms.
+# The journey to the data structure and algorithms.